-1 A geographical analysis of profit before tax is provided on page 114 of the HSBC Holdings plc Annual Report and Accounts 2021.
+1 A geographical analysis of profit before tax is provided on page 118 of the HSBC Holdings plc Annual Report and Accounts 2024.
 That analysis by country is different from the table above, which is based on country of tax residence.

-2 The UK profit/(loss) before tax includes \$4,785m for HSBC UK Bank plc, \$269m for HSBC Bank plc and \$(913)m for HSBC Holdings plc.
-The amount for HSBC Holdings plc includes \$3,065m for the reversal of impairments of investments in subsidiaries, which are offset in the Group Accounting Adjustments section of this report.
+2 The UK profit before tax includes \$6,558m for HSBC UK Bank plc, \$(13,296)m for HSBC Holdings plc and \$248m for HSBC Bank plc.
+The UK profit before tax includes impairments of investments in subsidiaries in several entities including HSBC Holdings plc (\$11,490m), HSBC Latin America Holdings Limited (\$428m) and HSBC Overseas Holdings UK (reversal of \$(543)m), which are offset in the Group Accounting Adjustments section of this report, and a gain of \$3,841m arising on the sale of HSBC Bank Canada.
 As a result of timing differences, some impairments of investments in subsidiaries are recorded in entities' solus financial statements in a different period from that in which they are reflected for Country-by-Country Reporting.